Quantum Simulation of Dissipative Energy Transfer via Noisy Quantum Computer: Quantum Simulation Using Real Device Quantum Computer

 \subsubsection{System Hamiltonian}

-The simulation on the quantum computer is based on the Schrödinger equation, which serves as the fundamental equation governing quantum systems.
-To facilitate the simulation, the Hamiltonian of the dimer system can be directly expressed in the second quantization form (let $\hbar=1$) as
+The coherent part of the simulation is governed by the Schr\"odinger equation.
+Setting $\hbar=1$, the formal time evolution is

-where the Hamiltonian is described in \cref{Eq.Hamiltonian}.
-The diagonal part of this Hamiltonian $\epsilon_{i}$ can represents the reorganization energy in each sites, and the off-diagonal terms $J_{1,2}=J_{1,2}^{\dagger}$ represent the tunneling between two sites.
-Note that identity part in the Hamiltonian would not affect real physics, so only the bias $2\epsilon=\epsilon_{1}-\epsilon_{2}$ and the tunneling matters.
+where the Hamiltonian is given in \cref{Eq.Hamiltonian}.
+In the single-excitation manifold, the diagonal contribution represents the site-energy bias and the off-diagonal contribution represents tunneling between the two sites.
+Since the identity component contributes only a global phase, the physically relevant parameters are the bias $2\epsilon=\epsilon_{1}-\epsilon_{2}$ and the coupling $J$.

-In the previous work \cite{sun2021efficient}, Sun et al. consider a symmetric dimer system, which means energy gap of different sites are the same, and energy transfer symmetrically between them.
-Hence the Hamiltonian can be written in the form down below.
-In our work, we make extension to the cases for bias $\epsilon>0$, which is a more general cases about the energy transfer between two sites with arbitrary size of energy gap.
-We can write it down in matrix from as